 Breath control: Last but not least and quite frankly the most valuable lesson of all is learning how to follow, direct and control your breath.
 Since there is quite a bit of evidence that links weight to stress breathing comes in as the first line of defense.
 Controlling your breath slows everything down and connects you to yourself.
 Stress impacts your breathing, which is apparent in the midst of those trying times when the breath becomes short and shallow.
 As you become familiar with all the different ways to use your breath you become your own best advocate to slow it down and take a breath.
 Manage your stress and you manage your weight.

 Knowledge is power and empowerment puts control back in your hands.

 If you’re not meeting your fitness goals a visit to SPACE/Pilates, Yoga & Beyond might be the solution you’ve been looking for.

 I am happy to answer any questions, please email me at: firstname.lastname@example.org or call 914-246-0423.

 Looking forward to hearing from you.

 I am available for individual sessions or group lessons at SPACE in Bedford Hills.

 Celia Hirsch has been a yoga instructor for 18 years teaching both private and group classes.
-Soon after taking her first yoga class she knew the potential for learning was endless and has been inspired ever since.
-Her previous career as an artist and designer enhances her ability to spot imbalances’ and misalignments, which a yoga practice can address.
-Celia guides students to a clear and pragmatic understanding of asana so that the ultimate goal of freedom of movement, maximum range of motion and balance can be achieved.
+Soon after taking her first yoga class, she knew the potential for learning was endless and has been inspired ever since.
+Her previous career as an artist and designer enhances her ability to spot imbalances and misalignments, which yoga practice can address.
+Celia guides students to a clear and pragmatic understanding of asana so that the ultimate goal of freedom of movement, the maximum range of motion, and balance can be achieved.
 She helps facilitate coordinating the breath to movement through her concise and imaginative teaching style.